tatumio/tatum-php/docs/Api/PolygonApi.md

 ## ~~`polygonWeb3Driver()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/polygon/web3/{xApiKey}`~~
 >
 > This method is no longer supported.

+Web3 HTTP driver

+**2 credits per API call**

+ **This endpoint is deprecated.
+Use the <a href="https://apidoc.tatum.io/tag/Node-RPC" target="_blank">HTTP-based JSON RPC driver</a> instead.**

+ Use this endpoint URL as a http-based web3 driver to connect directly to the Polygon node provided by Tatum.
+To learn more about Polygon Web3, visit the <a href="https://docs.matic.network/" target="_blank">Polygon developer's guide</a>.

 [Back to top](#top)